 A large terrace on the fourth floor, covered by a heavy wooden pergola, looks enticing from street level.

-Inside Warren let go of any inhibitions.
+Inside, Warren let go of any inhibitions.
 His Model Room sits directly behind the great galleon windows, is 100 feet deep, over two stories high and rests under an enormous and colorful stained glass ceiling.
 Free-standing sea monsters add support to the great marble fireplace, the centerpiece of which is a painted yachting scene.
 A balcony in the style of a galleon railing circles the room.

 The Architectural Review, upon the Club's opening in 1901, was not pleased.
-It called the robust fireplace "a riot of swags and spinach, icicles and exotic vegation."
+It called the robust fireplace "a riot of swags and spinach, icicles and exotic vegetation."
 It was not, said the editors, "legitimate architectural design."

 The Grill Room took the theme and ran with it.
-Heavy oak timbers and cast iron bolts are intended to replicate the space below decks in a vintage sailing vessel.
+Heavy oak timbers and cast iron bolts were intended to replicate the space below decks in a vintage sailing vessel.
 Here, at the turn of the century, the most notable names in New York finance and commerce ate and discussed sailing and business.